-TIP!
 The easiest way to get sulfate and silicone-free products is to choose organic products.
-The easiest way to check, if your product is suitable for curly hair (and is silicone & sulfate free), is this website, where you just copy the ingredient list and the site tells you if it’s CG (=curly girl) approved.
+The easiest way to check, if your product is suitable for curly hair (and is silicone & sulfate free), is this is it CG website, where you just copy the ingredient list and the site tells you if it’s CG (=curly girl) approved.

 Okay – so there were some basic things.
 Now I bet that you’re eager to start your curly girl journey and try the simple routine.
 But first, you need to get rid of buildup from products you have been using before.

 Before starting the naturally curly hair routine, you need to wash your hair with a clarifying shampoo once – to get rid of buildup, such as silicones, waxes and petrolatum in your hair.
 Then you can start your curly routine, with good results.

 Note: Even if you were using mild curl-approved products, go for a clarifying shampoo every once in a while.
 It gets rid of build-up.